When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

 \subsection{Identified Phenomena}

-Through our thematic analysis of P-CXMI, we identified various types of translation ambiguity.
-Unlike previous work, our methodology requires no prior knowledge of the language pair to find relevant discourse phenomena and easily scales to various languages.
+Through our thematic analysis of items with high P-CXMI, we identified various types of translation ambiguity.
+Unlike previous work, our method requires no prior knowledge of languages and easily scales to new languages (\S\ref{sec:extension}).

+Although this procedure may find phenomena that are intuitive to the annotators, the data-driven approach makes confirmation bias less severe than works relying on introspection.
+Hence, our procedure can allow us to discover relevant phenomena that have not been previously addressed, such as verb forms.
+Examples of each phenomenon are given in \autoref{table:high-cxmi}.